briandfoy/briandfoy.github.io/_posts/2022-02-17-visual-studio-is-going-crazy.md

 * [Code Helper Renderer #98168](https://github.com/microsoft/vscode/issues/98168)
 * *I gave up because there are some many more*

-What's really curious is that Microsoft likes to ask for more info, but also likes to close the issues after the lowly user can't bring to bear all the resources of a Fortune 100 company to explain something that has multiple reports.
+What's really curious is that Microsoft likes to ask for more info, but also likes to close the issues after the lowly user can't bring to bear all the resources of a Fortune 100 company to explain something that has multiple people experience.
+But then, if there are only 1,000 reports, that's not a significant part of the user base, so who cares.
+Just buy more hardware.

 This has been going on since at least 2019, and it doesn't seem much different from the old Microsoft reputation of having to reboot multiple times a day just to get work done.